Up to 50% off sofas & mattresses — limited‑time deals.

 Sofa Overall Score Pros Cons Ideal For

-Koala Sofa Bed [4th Gen] 4.5 Balanced feel, washable covers, three widths Lower seat height may not suit everyone Small-to-medium rooms, frequent guests
+Koala Sofa Bed [4th Gen] 4.5 Balanced comfort, washable covers, three widths Low-profile sit may not suit everyone Small-to-medium rooms, frequent guests

-Byron Sofa Bed [3rd Gen] 4.3 Deep-lounge comfort, hidden storage, washable sleep surface Very deep seat isn’t ideal for upright sitting Large living rooms, serious loungers, frequent hosting
+Byron Sofa Bed [3rd Gen] 4.3 Deep lounging, hidden storage, washable sleep setup Very deep seat can be awkward upright Large living rooms, serious loungers, frequent hosting

-Wanda Sofa Bed 4.1 4-in-1 layouts (sofa/chaise/daybed/bed), storage Spot-clean-only upholstery and a very low, deep sit Chaise/daybed households, flexible layouts, heavy hosting
+Wanda Sofa Bed 4.1 4-in-1 layout, storage, reversible chaise Spot-clean-only upholstery and a very deep sit Chaise/daybed households, flexible layouts, heavy hosting

-Koala Sofa Bed [3rd Gen] 4.2 Compact, supportive sit and quick conversion Less “sink-in sprawl” than the deepest models Apartments, mixed use (work + TV), value shoppers
+Koala Sofa Bed [3rd Gen] 4.2 Compact, supportive sit and quick conversion Less stretch-out room than the deepest models Apartments, mixed use, value shoppers

 Testing Team Takeaways

-After putting all four through the same daily routine, the Koala Sofa Bed [4th Gen] felt like the easiest all-around option—comfortable for long sits, quick to convert, and the least stressful to maintain.
-Byron delivered the most lounge-first experience and useful storage, but the depth can be a tough fit for shorter legs unless you like sitting cross-legged or with pillows.
-Wanda worked best when we used it as a chaise/daybed most days and a guest bed when needed, with stricter cleaning as the trade-off.
-The Koala Sofa Bed [3rd Gen] was the practical pick: more upright, easier to place in smaller rooms, and still guest-ready.
+After putting all four through the same routine, the Koala Sofa Bed [4th Gen] felt like the easiest all-around pick: comfortable for long sits, quick to convert, and the least stressful to maintain.
+Byron delivered the most lounge-first experience and genuinely useful storage, but its depth was a tougher fit for shorter legs unless you like sitting cross-legged or propped with pillows.
+Wanda worked best when we treated it like a chaise or daybed most days and a guest bed when needed, with stricter cleaning as the trade-off.
+The Koala Sofa Bed [3rd Gen] was the practical choice—more upright, easier to place in smaller rooms, and still ready for guests.

 Koala Sofa Comparison Chart